MDUYN/trading-bot-example/README.md

 - Changing out fast moving average from a simple moving average to an exponential moving average, which will give more weight to the most recent prices.

-We will add a trend line (100sma) and change the fast sma (simple moving average) to a fast ema (exponential moving average).
+First, we will add a trend line (100sma) and change the fast sma (simple moving average) to a fast ema (exponential moving average).

 ```python
 class ImprovedGoldenCrossDeathCrossTradingStrategy(TradingStrategy):